-The Council (in respect of non-Executive functions) or the Leader (in respect of Executive functions) are responsible for approving delegations, including frameworks for partnerships.
+The Executive is responsible for approving delegations, including frameworks for partnerships.
 The Executive is the focus for forming partnerships with other local public, private, voluntary and community sector organisations to address local needs.

 The Borough Treasurer is responsible for promoting and maintaining the same high standards of conduct with regard to financial administration in partnerships that apply throughout the authority.
 The Borough Treasurer must ensure that the accounting arrangements to be adopted relating to partnerships and joint ventures are satisfactory.